Applied Statistics - Bachelor of Science

 MacEwan.ca/Science

-The Bachelor of Science (BSc) is a foundational general degree that provides broad and widely applicable knowledge and abilities, rather than a niche specialization.
+The Bachelor of Science (BSc) is a foundational general degree that provides broad and widely applicable knowledge and abilities rather than a niche specialization.
 This broad base equips graduates with generalist knowledge and skills that give the flexibility and agility so highly valued in a dynamic world economy.
-It also gives students a solid foundation from which to specialize in future employment or further schooling.
+It also offers students a solid foundation to specialize in future employment or further schooling.

-The degree provides breadth of study across a variety of Arts and Science disciplines, and sets the foundation for later years.
+The degree provides a breadth of study across various Arts and Science disciplines and sets the foundation for later years.
 The major and minor areas of study allow students to focus and gain in-depth expertise in complementary or entirely disparate disciplines; there is a wide array of possible combinations.
-Finally, options allow students to explore courses outside their disciplines, or even within their program, and so enhance their diversity of learning.
+Finally, options enable students to explore courses outside their disciplines or even within their program, enhancing their diversity of learning.
 The small classes, close interaction between instructors and students, opportunities for individual study, and faculty with a strong focus on teaching are signature strengths of this program.

 General Program Information

 The BSc requires students to complete 120 credits of non-duplicative coursework.
-The BSc emphasizes both breadth and depth and has been designed for exceptional flexibility and customization.
+The BSc emphasizes breadth and depth and has been designed for exceptional flexibility and customization.
 Students can complete a major and a minor, a double major, or a major and two minors.
+Students can choose a secondary major in an Arts or Science discipline, but the primary major must be in a Science discipline.

 Science Disciplines